konturio/oam-mosaic-map/README.md

 Links to images and metadata about images stored in __layers-db__.

-To generate tile out of couple images on the same teritory query filters images by ground resolution and latest uploaded date
+To generate tile out of couple images on the same territory query filters images by ground resolution and latest uploaded date